What exactly are we supposed to be doing about Laylat Al-Qadr? The Qur’an describes Laylat Al-Qadr, aka the Night of Power as:

-Any acts of worship – prayer, charity, reading Qur’an, etc. – we do on this special night are better than if we had done them every night for one thousand months.
+Any acts of worship – prayer, charity, reading the Qur’an, etc. – we do on this special night are better than if we had done them every night for a thousand months.

 The thing to really aim for is to have all your sins removed:

 Whoever stands (in prayer) in Laylat Al-Qadr while nourishing his faith with self-evaluation, expecting reward from Allah, will have all of his previous sins forgiven.” -the Messenger as narrated by Abu Huraira (Bukhari and Muslim).

 Laylat Al-Qadr is a great night of opportunity for every Muslim.
 Here’s how to reap some of the barakah (blessings) of the night.